-In order to become a STOOPNOCRAT, one must send us either a suggestion for something to be done away, or dis-invention. a dis-invention.
-Then, after you have qualified for mem-bership and have taken the STOOPNOCRATIC oath, you will be BLACKBALLED in-to STOOPNOCRACY.
-You don't get elected into it like, say, into a fraternity or don't get elected into it like, say, into a fraternity or something.
+In order to become a STOOPNOCRAT, one must send us either a suggestion for something to be done away, or a dis-invention.
+Then, after you have qualified for membership and have taken the STOOPNOCRATIC oath, you will be BLACKBALLED in-STOOPNOCRACY.

+don't get elected into it like, say, into a fraternity or something.